-Send your brief synopsis (click here to download template) to grants@amfar.org with "[Your Last Name], [Your First Name] - Target Grants Synopsis."
+Send your brief synopsis (click here to download template) to grants@amfar.org with the subject line, "[Your Last Name], [Your First Name] - Target Grants Synopsis."
 We regret we are unable to discuss every submission with applicants.
 Synopses must be submitted no later than 1:00 p.m.
-(EDT), Thursday, June 29, 2023.
+(EDT), Thursday, June 27, 2024.

-If an application is solicited, it will be due Wednesday, August 2, 2023.
+The earlier you submit your synopsis, the more time you will have to prepare an application.
+If an application is solicited, it will be due Tuesday, July 30, 2024.